the-kompany/gobol/language_reference.md

 		MOVE STR2NUM(EXTRACT(R, 11, 2)) TO numvar	numvar = 13

 	(1) Field overflow.
 R.F is only 4 characters long, so taking 4 characters starting at character 3 overflows the field.

+### GETENV
+Returns the value of an environment variable when passed the variable name.
+If there is no variable of the name given, a null string is returned.

+**Usage:**

+GETENV(string) -> string

+**Example:**

+	Expression                   		Result
+	MOVE GETENV("PATH") TO var			var = "C:\WINDOWS\"

+### ISDATE

+Determine if a variable is a date with an optional date format.

+**Usage:**

+	ISDATE(date-str) -> boolean
+		or
+	ISDATE(date-str, format-str) -> boolean

+*date-str* is the string to be tested for a date value.
+*format-str* is optional and if present is a string containing tokens that describe the format of date-str.
+See the *STR2DATE* function for information on allowable format strings.

+If format-str is absent, ISDATE examines the string and returns TRUE if the string is in a recognizable format that can be converted to a date using the STR2DATE function.
+ISDATE can automatically recognize dates, times,  datetimes, and intervals.
+See the STR2DATE function for information on how dates are interpreted.

+**Examples:**

+	Expression                   		Result
+	ISDATE("20180401","YYYYMMDD") 		True
+	ISDATE("1995/08/31","YYYY/MM/DD") 	True
+	ISDATE("121224","RRMMDD") 			True
+	ISDATE("121224","HHMISS") 			True
+	ISDATE("Sep  8,92","MON DD,YY") 	True
+	ISDATE("  960401","YYMMDD") 		False
+	ISDATE("12-12-24","YY/MM/DD") 		False
+	ISDATE("16:12:24","HH24:MI:SS") 	True
+	ISDATE("16:12:24","HH:MI:SS") 		False
+	ISDATE("960401") 					True
+	ISDATE("12/12/24") 					True
+	ISDATE("12/12/1924") 				True
+	ISDATE("121224") 					True
+	ISDATE("12-Dec-24") 				True
+	ISDATE("Sep  8,92") 				True
+	ISDATE("  960401")					True
+	ISDATE("12-12-24") 					True
+	ISDATE("16:12:24") 					True

+### ISNUMERIC
+Tests if a string can be converted to a numeric value.
+If the stringcan be successfully converted to a numeric value TRUE is returned, otherwise FALSE is returned.
+If TRUE is returned, then the NUMERIC function can convert the string to a numeric value without error.
+A numeric string may contain a decimal point, an E followed by an exponent, a single leading or trailing sign, a sign of CR or DB, and a comma as a 1000s separator.
+Leading and trailing spaces, asterisks (*), and dollar signs ($) are ignored.
+A numeric string may not contain more than one sign, more than one decimal point, or a misplaced comma separator.
+A null string or a string containing all spaces is interpreted as zero.

+**Usage:**

+	ISNUMERIC(string) -> boolean
+	string is the string to be tested for a numeric value.

+**Examples:**

+	Expression                   	Result
+	ISNUMERIC("25") 				True
+	ISNUMERIC("    -16    ") 		True
+	ISNUMERIC("1.64") 				True
+	ISNUMERIC("  ") 				True
+	ISNUMERIC("1.64E+04") 			True
+	ISNUMERIC("-16.4E-4") 			True
+	ISNUMERIC("-    21") 			True
+	ISNUMERIC("-000021") 			True
+	ISNUMERIC("12,345,678") 		True
+	ISNUMERIC("12,345.678") 		True
+	ISNUMERIC("$1.64") 				True
+	ISNUMERIC("-$1.64") 			True
+	ISNUMERIC("44 CR") 				True
+	ISNUMERIC("55 DB") 				True
+	ISNUMERIC("1,2345.67") 			False
+	ISNUMERIC("1.64E+04.2") 		False
+	ISNUMERIC("44 AB") 				False
+	ISNUMERIC("-44 CR") 			False
+	ISNUMERIC("-44-") 				False

+### ROUND
+Rounds a number to a specified number of digits.

+**Usage:**

+	ROUND(number, num-digits) -> number

+*number* is the number to be rounded.
+*num-digits* indicates the number of decimal digits to the right of the decimal to which number is to be rounded.
+If num-digits is equal to zero, number is rounded to the nearest integer.
+If num-digits is negative, number is rounded to the power of 10 indicated by negative num-digits.

+**Examples:**

+	Expression                  Result
+	ROUND(3.14159, 4) 			3.1416
+	ROUND(3.14159, 2) 			3.14
+	ROUND(3.14159, 6) 			3.141590
+	ROUND(-3.14159, 4) 			-3.1416
+	ROUND(7419.917, 0) 			7420
+	ROUND(7419.917, -1) 		7420
+	ROUND(7419.917, -2) 		7400
+	ROUND(7419.917, -4) 		10000